UnBArqDsw2021-1/2021.1_G01_Animalesco_docs/docs/README.md

 # Animalesco

-Repositório para a documentação do projeto da displina "Arquitetura e Desenho de Software" da UnB no Semestre 2021/1 do Grupo 01.
+Repositório para a documentação do projeto da disciplina "Arquitetura e Desenho de Software" da UnB no Semestre 2021/1 do Grupo 01.

 ## Integrantes do grupo